-Meditation, yoga, and mindfulness can actually change your genes
+Meditation, yoga, and mindfulness actually change which genes your body uses

-The first step to becoming antifragile in a time of change is to centre and ground ourselves.
-This reconnects us strongly with what matters most to us and who we are at our best.
-And after we’ve done that then we can respond better to any issue that arises.
+The first step to becoming antifragile in a time of change is learning to centre and ground ourselves.
+This reconnects us with what matters most to us and who we are at our best.
+And that then enables us to respond more proactively to any issues that arise.

-“Sitting meditation is quite different than yoga or Tai Chi, yet all of these activities — when practiced regularly — seem to decrease the activity of genes involved in inflammation that can impair both physical and mental health.”
+“Sitting meditation is quite different than yoga or Tai Chi, yet all of these activities — when practiced regularly — seem to decrease the activity of genes involved in inflammation that can impair both physical and mental health… Even just 15 minutes of practicing mindfulness seems to do the trick.”

-More than that, this TED talk describes how meditation for as little as 12 minutes a day mends the sections at the ends of our DNA called ‘telomeres’.
+On top of that, this TED talk describes how meditating for as little as 12 minutes a day mends the sections at the ends of our DNA called ‘telomeres’.
 These are like the protective caps on the ends of shoelaces: they stop our DNA from fraying.
-And by repairing them we reduce our chances of getting cancer, which helps us live healthily for longer.
-This benefit can come about when we meditate regularly for as little as 12 minutes a day.
+Meditating physically repairs these telomeres, which reduces our chances of getting cancer, so that we can live more healthily for longer.

-Meditation and meditative practices such as yoga, Tai Chi, Qi Gong, and mindfulness all increase our focus and connection with ourselves.
+Meditation and meditative practices such as yoga, Tai Chi, Qi Gong, and mindfulness all increase our focus and our self-connection.
 They reduce our stress and risk of disease.
-And they lengthen our lives.
+They lengthen our lives.

-Do you include 12 to 30 minutes of meditation, yoga, or mindfulness as part of your daily schedule?
-Would it make sense to?
+Would it make sense to include 12 to 30 minutes of meditation, yoga, or mindfulness as part of your daily routine

 You can sign up to daily posts here.